Pain Teens (album)

 Pain Teens is compilation album the American noise rock and Industrial music band Pain Teens, released in 1988 by Anomie Records.
 It comprises music previously released by the band in cassette format, including songs from Manmade Disasters, Cathy and IV.
 It was later reissued, remixed, and remastered on CD and released on Charnel Music in 1998.

 Reception

-Tom Schulte of AllMusic calls the record "an important work of experimental guitar, sound manipulations and proto-industrial musical ethic."
+Tom Schulte of AllMusic called the record "an important work of experimental guitar, sound manipulations and proto-industrial musical ethic."